Azure-Samples/Machine-Learning-Operationalization/samples/tensorflow/tutorials/realtime/digit_classification.md

 ## Notes

-### Deploying to an ACS cluster
+### Deploying to a cluster

-A three node ACS is cluster is provisioned as part of the *az ml env setup*.
-The provisioning takes about 20 minutes and updates the *.amlenvrc* file with the information on the cluster.

-Source the file to set up your environment variables that include the ACS cluster information:

-	$ source ~/.amlenvrc

 To set your environment to cluster mode, enter the following command:

 	$ az ml env cluster

-You can then run the command to create the service on the cluster.
+Once you are in cluster mode, you deploy the model as a web service using the same deployment command you used in local mode:

 	$ az ml service create realtime -r <runtime type>  -f <driver file> -m <model file> -n <your service name>

+When the service finishes deploying, the CLI returns the service URL which you use to call the service.
+If you need to retrieve the URL and port, you can call the ```az ml service view``` command.
+When you call the web service on the ACS cluster, you must always use port 9091.

+You can then run the following command to create the service on the cluster.

+	$ az ml service create realtime -r <runtime type>  -f <driver file> -m <model file> -n <your service name>

+Example:

+	$ az ml service create realtime -r cntk-py -f driver.py -m resnet.dnn -n cntksrvc2

 Example: